 - The student's parent/guardian must renew written orders for continuing medication at the beginning of each school year, whenever the medication or dosage is changed, and when asked to do so by the school nurse.

-- Prescription Medication must be brought to school by a parent/guardian and must be in the original pharmaceutical container labeled with the student’s name, name of medication, the dosage and all pertinent instructions.
+- Prescription Medication must be brought to school by a parent/guardian and must be in the original pharmaceutical container labeled with the student’s name, name of medication, the exact dosage and all pertinent instructions.
 Over-the-Counter medication must be brought to school by a parent/guardian in its original unopened / sealed container with the student’s name affixed to the container.
 If it is absolutely impossible for parents to bring the medication to school, we ask that students, upon their immediate arrival to school, turn the medication into the health office in a sealed envelope with the parent signature across the seal.
 Unused medication should be picked up by parent/guardian at the end of each school year.
 If the parent/guardian does not pick up the medication by the last day of school, the building nurse will dispose of and document that medications were discarded.
 Medications will be discarded in the presence of a witness.

 - Any substance meant to treat a medical condition, including essential oils, is considered to be a drug/medication and must be FDA approved and requires a doctor’s prescription.
 The guidelines set forth by the Illinois Department of Public Health require the medication to be both: 1)Prescribed by a physician, APN, or PA with exact dosing instructions specified on the medication administration authorization form and 2)Be regulated by the Food and Drug Administration specifically as a drug/medication.

 Homeopathic treatments do not currently meet these requirements.
 Homeopathic treatments cannot be stored in the health office, and students may not self-administer.
 Examples of these treatments include but are not limited to essential oils and supplements.
 Plainfield School District 202 does not allow non-FDA regulated homeopathic treatments at school.